Carpal tunnel syndrome

 - 8. Preventive habits for the future

-- 9. Our products that can relieve
+- 9. Our products that can provide relief

 How to recognize carpal tunnel syndrome and what you can do